I went to a bookstore and asked the saleswoman, ‘Where’s the self-help section?’ She said if she told me, it would defeat the purpose.

 “If you skillfully follow the multidisciplinary path, you will never wish to come back.
 It would be like cutting off your hands.”

 If I could only choose one, this is it.
 (Yes, it’s expensive.
-So are diamonds.)
+Yes, it’s worth it.)
 Charlie Munger is the longtime partner of the famed investor, Warren Buffett.
 If there is a trait to be admired, it is the marrying of theory and practice we talked about above.
 Munger is the embodiment of this concept, becoming a billionaire with his mind.

 In a way, this recommendation is cheating because in a series of speeches and other thoughts, we are introduced to “mental models,” “earning the right to have an opinion,” and provided with a road map to wisdom and a prescription for lifelong learning which (you guessed it) entails more reading.
 I read the book in 2011 and when I review my notes from it (always take notes) I realize that while I have made progress, it will take 80-100 years to get where I would like to be.